gitcal/BICRL/README.md

 # References

-If you find this paper interesting and relevant to your work you car cite it as follows:
+If you find this paper interesting and relevant to your work you can cite it as follows:

 @article{papadimitriou2022bayesian,\
 title={Bayesian Methods for Constraint Inference in Reinforcement Learning},\